uksrc-developers/PyProfQueue/ReadMe.md

 sbatch ./test_profilefile.sh
 ```
 Following this, it has created two files, test_workfile.sh and test_profilefile.sh. test_workfile.sh should look like
-the original bash script provided by the user, but with the options removed:
+the original bash script provided by the user, but with the options removed, in our case:
 ```bash
 #!/bin/bash